Tchang27/SentimentAnalysis/README.txt

   The best configuration to minimize overfitting: architecture = [n,32,32,8,1] alpha = 0.01
-  epochs = 100
+  epochs = 200

 Results:
   Model 1:
   Built from numpy, model 1 is slower to train than Model 2.
 Testing data partitioned from the same source as the training data yield accuracy around 86% after 100 iterations.
-Testing accuracy on data was 91% on negative sentiments and 92% on posiive sentiments, meaning that there were 9% false positives and 8% false negatives.
+Testing accuracy on the overall dataset (training+testing) was 91% on negative sentiments and 92% on posiive sentiments, meaning that there were 9% false positives and 8% false negatives.

   Model 2:
   Using sklearn, the model gets around 84% on the partitioned testing data, which was split from the training set and not used during learning.
-Testing accuracy was 86% on negative sentiments and 84% on positive sentiments, meaning there were 14% false positives and 16% false negatives.
+Testing accuracy on the overall dataset was 86% on negative sentiments and 84% on positive sentiments, meaning there were 14% false positives and 16% false negatives.